 3# Booking flights with Points Plus Pay

 Ah, Points Plus Pay.
 If I had a dollar for every reader who emailed me asking me why a Sydney to London business class award flight was pricing up at 1 million points on the Qantas website, I'd be very rich indeed.

 ‘Points Plus Pay’ allows Qantas Frequent Flyer members to convert points into cash value as payment for the cost of a flight.
 And unlike the redemption option we've described above for the Qantas Store, this almost never makes sense for flights.

 In this example I wrote about a few months back, I was offered a Points Plus Pay upgrade to a one hour Red e Deal economy booking for 108,231 Qantas points or $717 cash.
-If I was to use the full points cost for this upgrade scenario, I’d extract just 0.66 of a cent in value for each Qantas Point to upgrade to the business cabin.
+If I was to use the full points cost for this upgrade scenario, I’d extract just 0.66 of a cent in value for each Qantas Point to upgrade to the 737 business class cabin.
 That's a poor deal in any book.

 Clearly, some consumers will appreciate the convenient nature of Points Plus Pay (it can be used for any flight, and Qantas status credits are earned).
 However, most will agree there are many better ways to maximise value from Qantas points.

 The fact is, if you're not getting at least 1 cent value for each Qantas Point you redeem, you could probably do better.

 While you’re here: Subscribe to our newsletter for the latest tips, deals and news.
 It only takes a few seconds and we respect your privacy: